j0mma/Learning-C/README.md

-# Learn programming with C
+# Learn How to program with C
 A simple approch to learn how to program in C and go from a beginner level to an advanced level.

 #### **Section 1: Introduction**